juan1coder/cairyviewer/README.md

 # cairyviewer
 cairyviewer is an image viewer, with minimalism in mind in python, easy to setup and configure.

-Launching from the TerminalBash# Open a specific image (automatically indexes all sibling images in the folder) cairyviewer /path/to/image.png
+Launching from the Terminal
+# Open a specific image (automatically indexes all sibling images in the folder)
+cairyviewer /path/to/image.png

 # Open from the current directory
 cairyviewer .

 Controls & Shortcuts,
 Action,Shortcut / Input
 Next Image,"Right Arrow, Page Down, Space, J"